wiw14/Dissertation/README.md

-# Dissertation
+# Dissertation - Electric Vehicle Routing Problem (EVRP)
-Electric vehicle routing problem source code.

 "The proposed EVRP model formulation follows a classic VRP formulation: let G = (NF, A) be a graph where vertex set N is a combination of the customer set N0 = {1,2,...,i,...,j,…,n} and the depot {O}; F={n+1,n+2,...,n+s, s 0s0} is a set of charging stations.
 The set of charging stations F includes a charging station O1 located at the